0x4248/notebook/source/content/01 Areas/Computer Science/4 Exchanging data/16 Database Concepts/Database relationships.md

 - One to one
 - One to many
 - Many to many

+**One-to-one** Examples of such a relationship include the relatIonship between Husband and Wife, Country and Prime Minister.

+**One-to-many** Examples include the relationship between Father and Child, Costumer and Order.

+**Many-to-many** Examples include the relationship between Student and Course, Stock Item and Supplier, Film and Actor.

 ## Relationship modeling
 Relationships can be modeled using an entity relationship diagram.
 ## Relational databases